 The surname Garnete was first found in Lancashire at Leck, a township and chapelry, in the parish of Tunstall, union of Lancaster, hundred of Lonsdale south of the Sands.
 "This township belonged to the Gernets, of Halton, in the reign of John."

 "According to Domesday Book, Skelmersdale, [Lancashire] was in 1066 held by Uctred, who also held Dalton and Uplitherland; like these it was assessed as one ploughland, and was worth the normal 32d. beyond the usual rent.
 Later it was part of the forest fee, held by the Gernet family.
 The first of them known to have held it, Vivian Gernet, gave Skelmersdale and other manors to Robert Travers; these were held in 1212 by Henry Travers under Roger Gernet."

 Early History of the Garnete family

-Another 183 words (13 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Garnete History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garnete research.
+Another 67 words (5 lines of text) covering the years 1555, 1606, 1605, 1575 and 1608 are included under the topic Early Garnete History in all our PDF Extended History products and printed products wherever possible.